GPG Cheat Sheet

 Ángel Ortega

 This is a very basic guide to use GPG (GNU Privacy Guard), the free software version of the classic PGP (Pretty Good Privacy) tool for signing, encrypting and verifying information.
 It can be handy if your Email client does not directly support it.
-This guide explicitly do not explain creating and maintaining keys and keyrings.
+This guide explicitly does not cover creating and maintaining keys and keyrings.

 For this tutorial we have the following two individuals: Angel, with email address angel@triptico.com and Johannes, with email address johannes@comam.es.
 They both have GPG installed on their systems and have valid keys.
 Additionally, each user have another one's public key installed in ther keyrings.